Breast cancer prevention: How to reduce your risk

 - Avoid exposure to radiation and environmental pollution.
 Medical-imaging methods, such as computerized tomography, use high doses of radiation.
-While more studies are needed, some research suggests a link between breast cancer and radiation exposure.
+While more studies are needed, some research suggests a link between breast cancer and cumulative exposure to radiation over your lifetime.
 Reduce your exposure by having such tests only when absolutely necessary.

 Can a healthy diet prevent breast cancer?